 Critics of BBS programs say they unfairly target workers, a claim that has merit in certain instances.
 If a BBS program starts and ends with a list of actions employees are required to carry out under penalty of reprimand or termination, implementers have missed the point of BBS entirely.
 In such a case, implementers need to search for ways to improve their behavior based safety program.

 Unsafe activity at the worksite does not happen in a vacuum.
 Employees who put themselves at risk do not normally do so without cause.
 Perhaps they lack training or clear information regarding how exactly their methods put them in jeopardy.
 Maybe managers haven't made crucial resources available to them.
 Whatever the case may be, the objective of BBS programs is and should always be a search for the root cause of dangerous actions, not a blame game.

 Pro: BBS supports modern accountability

-Practicality is what separates BBS programs from any other risk-based discipline like it.
-As this piston of progress turns, businesses collect pertinent information on safety and put it to real-world use protecting their workers.
-IndustrySafe safety software can help your organization analyze its safety data and glean intelligent insights that will improve how your company operates.
-Ask us about how to get your free software demo today.
+Organizations can then implement programs, procedures, or hazard controls to improve unsafe behaviors and put the BBS data to real-world use in protecting their workers.
+IndustrySafe safety software can help your organization analyze its behavior based safety data and glean intelligent insights that will improve how your company operates.
+Sign up for our free demo below.